Guidance

 How do I apply for an export licence?

-A. Licence applications should be submitted to the ECJU through the SPIRE online licensing system.
+A. Licence applications should be submitted to the ECJU through one of their licensing services.
 Applicants must provide a full and clear description of the items to be exported, details of the consignee and end-user of the items, and a description of the intended end-use of the item(s).
 Applicants must also attach the correct end-user documentation when submitting an application.

 The ECJU aims to process 70% of Standard individual export licences (SIELs) and Standard individual trade control licence (SITCLs) applications within 20-working days and 60% of Open individual export licence (OIEL) applications within 60-working days.
 These targets may be exceeded where the destination country is subject to sanctions or is suffering conflict or instability.